shelleywong/CSCI567-Course-Materials/Syllabus.md

 We are going to investigate all the projects you turn in to look for code plagiarism via a number of different methods.
 Any students whose code isn't uniquely yours will need to schedule a grading meeting with the grader to answer detailed questions concerning how your code works.
 This meeting will make up 60% of your project grade and 40% will come from your ability to solve the project.
 If you didn't write your project you will likely fail the grading meeting and get a failing grade on the project.
 Seeking out fellow students for advice on how to get started is perfectly acceptable; however, do your own work and make sure you have a firm understanding of how your code works.

+## Programming Assignments and Final Project:

+At the beginning of the semester, there will be several assignments due at approximately 1 week intervals.
+There will also be one larger web or mobile project that will require you to create a plan and make progress on your own on a regular/weekly basis.
+At the end of the semester, you will present your project.
+Plan on being in attendance for all project presentations.

 ### Late Assignments:

-Assignments turned in 1-24 hours after the due date will lose 15% Assignments will NOT be accepted more that 24 hours after the due date.
+Programming assignments turned in up to 1 week after the due date will lose 15%.
+Assignments will NOT be accepted more than 1 week after the due date.
+The Final Project and all components of the project MUST be completed and submitted by the end of finals week.

 ## Getting Help/E-mail